Updated November 5, 2019.

 An herbalist, midwife, or naturopathic or integrative physician trained in the use of botanicals during pregnancy should be consulted when using herbs medically – that is, to treat a specific symptom or medical condition beyond those described in this article.

 In addition to common pregnancy symptoms, when we’re pregnant and nursing we also get the same run of the mill mild illnesses everyone else gets – colds, indigestion, headache, etc., for which herbs can be helpful and even safer than OTC meds.
 Many of these problems can be addressed safely and gently with mild herbs such as echinacea, ginger, or chamomile respectively.
+Click here for a downloadable chart of herbs considered safe in pregnancy.

 Herbs to Definitely Avoid